timgahmen/clonechat/README.md

 ### via command line

+Command:
-Command: python clonechat.py --orig={chat_id of source channel/group} --dest=-{chat_id of destination channel/group}
+python3 clonechat.py --orig={chat_id of source channel/group} --dest=-{chat_id of destination channel/group}

+Example:
+python3 clonechat.py --orig=-100222222 --dest=-10011111111

+If you want to clone via bot:

+Example:
+python3 clonechat.py --orig=-100222222 --dest=-10011111111 --mode=bot

+If you want to continue a cloning task instead of starting.
+Useful for updating a cloned channel or resuming a previously interrupted cloning task:

+Enter whether you want to start a new clone or continue a cloning you started previously

+    Type 1 for new cloned
+    or 2 to continue

-Example: python clonechat.py --orig=-100222222 --dest=-10011111111
+Example: python3 clonechat.py --orig=-100222222 --dest=-10011111111 --new=2

 ### Via menu in terminal

-- Run the `exec_clonechat.bat` file
+You need to have the api_id and api_hash of your account before you can run clonechat.

+    python3 clonechat.py

-- Enter the chat_id of the originating channel/group
+    Enter the chat_id of the source channel/group.
+If the ctrl+v doesn't work, right-click on the terminal

-- Confirm with [ENTER]
+    Confirm with [ENTER]

-- Enter the chat_id of the target channel/group
+    Enter the chat_id of the target channel/group

+    Confirm with [ENTER]

+    From the menu of choosing file types
+        Enter a file filter option
+        If you want to clone all files, type zero
+        You can select multiple options by separating them with commas.
+1,3 to clone only photos and documents.

+    Enter whether you want to start a new clone or continue a cloning you started previously Type 1 for new cloned
+        or 2 to continue

-- Confirm with [ENTER]
+    Confirm with [ENTER]

+    The first time you use it, you'll need to authenticate a connection to Telegram.
+But it will only be the first time!
+And then never again. :) Authenticating is simple, follow the steps:

+        "Enter phone number or bot token:"

+        This message will appear asking for your phone number in international format.
+        Enter your phone number with prefix +55 for the case of a Brazilian telephone number, followed by the local area code and its telephone number.
+            Example: For a telephone in São Paulo, with area code 11, something like the following should be entered: +5511995429405
+        In the message asking if the number is correct, type y.
+        A code will be sent to your telegram, which you must enter in the terminal.
+        Finally, if you have '2-factor security' (2fa) enabled on your account, you will be asked for your password.
+        By running the exec_clonechat.bat, you will be asked for your api_id and api_hash.
+You only need to inform them once, as the other connections will be made by a session file that will be created in the clonechat folder.

 ### Finalization